nkleck/CyberStakes2020/Forensics/150_Boot_Racer/README.md

 We should be paused here:
 ![qemu_start](images/qemu_start.png)

-Now start gdb and then have it attach to the
+Now start gdb and then have it attach to qemu with `target remote localhost:1234`.

-start gdb and use `target remote localhost:1234` to attach to qemu
 ```
 $ gdb
 (gdb) target remote localhost:1234
 ```

-Set our watch point for the memory address `0x7DC0`. gdb will pause when something enters that address
+Set our watch point for the memory address `0x7DC0`. gdb will pause when something enters that address.
+So lets `c` (continue).

 ```
 (gdb) watch *0x7DC0
 Hardware watchpoint 4: *0x7DC0